WHY BEAN BAG GAMES IN MUSIC CLASS?

 So, that’s when I change my game.
 Yep–I am a huge procedure driven teacher, but changing the procedure and surprising them with something new and exciting will give students an opportunity to “let it go” in a positive way.

-That’s how bean bag games can really help you when your students are transitioning to other activities.
+That’s how bean bag games in music class can really help you when your students are transitioning to other activities.

 Sometimes, I use these activities as a mini-music lesson to introduce or reinforce a music concept.